Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 to save.
 Two potential names were "**Session**" and "**Activity**".
 Noted within agenda to keep track as of why the change was made.

+Debating if "TotalFitnessScore" should be a value stored with SessionHandler or User.
+If kept with the handler then it's stored with all the sessions it has within the collection, logical.
+But since it's a fitness app and revolves around the user, then storing the score with the user also works.
+Especially if we want to enable user to "remove" sessions but keep their score (or if they re-install the app from a new phone for example).

 ### Calculator
 (✅)TODO: Set up all calculations needed for a session.